NamesMT/shash/README.md

-  getExistHash, // getExistHash only returns the hash if it the stateful salt exists. verifyHash, // verify functions will call get* under-the-hood and then verify it with the given key, throws if it does not match. verifyExistHash,
+  getExistHash, // getExistHash only returns the hash if it the stateful salt exists. verifyHash, // verify functions will call get* under-the-hood and then verify it with the given key, throws if it does not match. verifyExistHash, cleanSalt, // cleanSalt will remove the stateful salt for the partition and id.
 } = new SHash(new MemoryStorage(), demoHash) // You could pass in any hashing algorithm

 // It is recommended to use a hybrid salt from environment variable and hard-coded like: `salted${env.SECRET_SAUCE}`